Starting a centre-based ECE service

 The form asks you to provide additional documents related to your service management, staffing, building, and curriculum.

 For some of these documents, you will need to contact other organisations.
 For example, contact your local Council for documents relating to the Resource Management Act 1991 and Building Act 2004 (there is more information on the form).
-You can access a copy of the early childhood facilities — Playground Equipment and Surfacing Handbook from Standards NZ at https://www.standards.govt.nz/
+You can access a copy of the early childhood facilities — Playground Equipment and Surfacing Handbook from Standards NZ at https://www.standards.govt.nz/(external link)

 You will need to declare that the information you have provided is true, and sign it in front of an authorised witness.